MindhiveCode/docker-dash-core/README.md

 ## Image variants

-The `MindhiveCode/docker-dash-core` image is built off the latest Alpine version.
+The `uphold/dash-core` image comes in multiple flavors:

+### `uphold/dash-core:latest`

+Points to the latest release available of Dash Core.
+Occasionally pre-release versions will be included.

+### `uphold/dash-core:<version>`

+Based on Alpine Linux with Berkeley DB 4.8 (cross-compatible build), targets a specific version branch or release of Dash Core.

 ## Supported Docker versions